zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/execute-delete.md

 - [Basic ExecuteDelete](#basic-executedelete) - Delete rows directly in the database without loading entities into memory.
 - [Using ExecuteDelete with Batch](#using-executedelete-with-batch) - Delete rows in batches to better control transaction log growth and large delete operations.
 - [Using ExecuteDelete with Future Action](#using-executedelete-with-future-action) - Register delete operations and execute them later in a centralized location.
+- [Using ExecuteDelete with Hint](#using-executedelete-with-hint) - Add SQL query hints when you need more control over how the database executes the delete operation.

 ## ExecuteDelete Example